Emmanuel-Ezekiel/basic-node-express-mongo-app/README.md

 * npm start
 	* http://localhost:3000/
 	* Running our own Node JS webserver, with the Express engine and Jade HTML preprocessor installed.

+	* to run it on a specific port
+		* PORT=8080 npm start

 * open up a new terminal tab
 	* mongod --dbpath /Users/pavankatepalli/Desktop/git/nodetest1/data
 * open up a new terminal tab